YXIE1010/ClickCollect/README.md

 <p align="center">
  <img src="https://github.com/YXIE1010/ClickCollect/blob/main/Figure/Figure_1.png" alt="KAZR observations at NSA site on May 18, 2015" width="70%" height="70%"/>
 </p>
-The figure shows the [Ka-band ARM Zenith Radar (KAZR)](https://www.arm.gov/capabilities/instruments/kazr) observations at the North Slope of Alaska (NSA) site on
+The figure shows the <a href="https://www.arm.gov/capabilities/instruments/kazr">Ka-band ARM Zenith Radar</a> observations at the North Slope of Alaska (NSA) site on
 May 18, 2015 from 18:00 to 24:00 UTC.
 The melting layer at around 1.8 km above the ground signifies the height where snow melts into rain, and generate distinctive signatures in both radar reflectivity and doppler velocity observations.